Stage 1 of 2-Stage Surgery

 So another week has gone by.
 They swelling has gone.
 I’m still putting dressings on the area and there is still a bit of yellowish drainage at the very bottom and at the very end.

-There is a clump of black stitches at the base of the gland and if I apply a bit of pressure on the penis some drainage will come out at that stitch area about half an inch below the new meatus at the end of the gland.
+There is a clump of black stitches at the base of the glans, and if I apply a bit of pressure on the penis, some drainage will come out at that stitch area about half an inch below the new meatus at the end of the glans.
 That is worrying me a bit right now as all I can think of is “FISTULA”!
 I have to keep thinking that it is only two weeks post op and there is still time for it to heal and close up.

 The other thing that has been nagging at me a bit this week is that the scar area along the underside, even though there are not a lot of visible stitches, looks quite bad to me.
 Maybe this is just an early over reaction but I remember all the nice slides and photos the doctors show of the ‘After’ penis and they always looked really good with nice smooth skin and barely a scar visible. . . my penis doesn’t look like that.
 Now mind you the underside was scarred like a patchwork quilt before surgery, and the new skin grafts were for the inside of the new urethra, not for the outside area that you see.
 I guess I’m just hoping that the scars tone down and smooth out and soften up over the next few months.